yoghurt1131/weather-api/README.md

 # weather-api

 It provides weather information from [OpenWeatherMap](https://openweathermap.org/api).
-(So you should register OpenWeatherApi as a developer.)
+(So you would register OpenWeatherApi as a developer.)